-Most businesspeople understand the value of using mediation to resolve conflicts, but did you know that professional mediators can help you reach agreement during the dealmaking phase?
-Stephen Goldberg, professor emeritus at Northwestern School of Law, describes how mediators can aid parties in creating value at the negotiating table.
+Most business people understand the value of using mediation to resolve conflicts, but did you know that professional mediators can help you reach an agreement during the dealmaking phase?
+Stephen Goldberg, professor emeritus at Northwestern School of Law, describes how you can hire a mediator to aid both parties in creating value at the negotiating table.

 Stephen Goldberg: Mediation is commonplace in dispute resolution because the alternatives to mediation—go to court, continue to engage in a power struggle, or live with things the way they are—often are not very good.
 Against those alternatives, mediation is widely used.

 In dealmaking negotiations, mediation is much less commonly used, but it can be used when it’s impossible to walk away from the table.
 For example, if a police union can’t reach agreement with the city it serves, a strike or a lockout may be prohibited by its collective bargaining agreement.
-So mediation is often used in that kind of situation.
+So they hire a mediator, and mediation is often used in that kind of situation.

 Mediation can also be used in dealmaking when negotiators have the ability to walk away but have strong reasons not to do so.
 Take the case of a long-term relationship that has been mutually advantageous.
 The parties agree on all the terms of a new contract except for one.
 It would be crazy to end the relationship based on one or two terms, so mediation may be useful.

 SG: A good mediator is a good negotiator and vice versa.
-But the mediator brings several advantages to the negotiation.
+But when you hire a mediator, the mediator brings several advantages to the negotiation.